-- The package libpsm_inifinipath1 now provides the default implementation of the library libpsm_inifinipath1.
-For more information, see Section 9.5.1, "The libpsm_infinipath1 Implementation from the Package libpsm_infinipath1 Will Be Picked By Default". - The package sap_suse_cluster_connector has been renamed to sap-suse-clus- ter-connector. - In the package xen-tools, the executable gemu-dm has been removed.
+- The package libpsm_inifinipath1 now provides the default implementation of the library libpsm_infinipath1 Implementation from the Package libpsm_infinipath1 Will Be Picked By Default". - The package sap_suse_cluster_connector has been renamed to sap-suse-cluster-connector. - In the package xen-tools, the executable qemu-dm has been removed.